bcholmes/StarTrek2d20/README.md

 ## Getting Started

-Compiling will use webpack to generate a master script in the dist/ folder.

-### Without Visual Studio

-1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules.
+1. Open a command prompt in the WebTools/ folder and type ```npm install``` to install node modules, including TypeScript, React, Bootstrap and more.
 2. Start the development server using the ```npm run start``` command
 3. Once the development server starts, it should automatically open http://localhost:3000 in your browser

+If you are making changes to the code, your browser should automatically reload, and you'll see the updates reflected there.

 ## Building the Production Version